orff1989/Ex2OOP/README.md

 Time to run center is: 3461738

-Time to run tsp is:
+Time to run tsp is: 12 ms.